vaasu202/CMSE-830-Final/README.md

 This project focuses on building an application to analyze and predict the equilibrium temperatures of exoplanets using data from NASA's Exoplanet Archive.
 It combines exploratory data analysis (EDA), machine learning model training, and user-driven predictions.

 ### Key Features:
-- **Data Collection**: We gather data from NASA's Exoplanet Archive, combining exoplanetary and stellar information.
+- **Data Collection**: We gather data from NASA's Exoplanet Archive, combining exoplanetary and stellar information with the 2Mass Dataset.
 - **Exploratory Data Analysis (EDA)**: Visualize distributions, correlations, and relationships in the data to understand key trends.
 - **Modeling**: Build predictive models using Random Forest and Gradient Boosting algorithms to estimate the equilibrium temperature of exoplanets.
 - **Prediction**: Based on user input, make predictions about the equilibrium temperature of exoplanets using the trained models.